ProjectEvergreen/wcc/docs/pages/docs.md

 ## Progressive Hydration

-To achieve an islands architecture implementation, if you add `hydration="true"` attribute to a custom element, e.g.
+To achieve an islands architecture-like implementation, if you add the `hydration="true"` attribute to a custom element, e.g.

 ```html
 <wcc-footer hydration="true"></wcc-footer>